Ecwid and SCA (Strong Customer Authentication)

-On September 14, 2019 a new regulation for online payments called Strong Customer Authentication (SCA) will take effect in Europe.
+On September 14, 2019 a new regulation for online payments called Strong Customer Authentication (SCA) took effect in Europe.
 It’s aimed at reducing fraud and providing more security for online payments.

 As a store owner selling to customers in Europe and accepting credit cards or bank transfers online, you should prepare your store in order to be ready for SCA so that you could continue accepting payments with no disruptions.
 In this article, we explain what SCA is and what you can do to get ready for it.